andyzhangx/demo/linux/azuredisk/azuredisk-sizegrow.md

    - option#1: cordon all nodes and then delete the original pod, this will make the pod in pending state
    - option#2: change the replica count to 0, this will terminate the pod and detach the disk

+**Make sure the only pod is terminated from the agent node, otherwise you may hit `VolumeResizeFailed`**

 Now run `kubectl edit pvc pvc-azuredisk` to change azuredisk PVC size from 6GB to 10GB

 ```